Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 Constraint satisfaction problems form a rich class of problems, and have played a crucial role in the development of computational complexity theory, starting from the NP-completeness of 3SAT to the PCP theorem to the Unique Games Conjecture, all of which study the intractability of a certain CSP.
 Despite the large variety of problems that can formulated as a CSP, it is remarkable that CSPs are a class whose computational complexity one can dream of understanding completely, for either the decision or optimization version (including approximability in the latter case).
 For Boolean CSPs (those over domain $D=\{0,1\}$), Schaefer~\cite{Schaefer:1978} proved a dichotomy theorem showing that such CSP is either polynomial time solvable or NP-complete.
 Further, he gave a characterization of the tractable cases -- a Boolean $\CSP(\Lambda)$ is in P in precisely six cases, when every constraint in $\Lambda$ is (i) satisfied by all $0$s, (ii) satisfied by all $1$s, (iii) a conjunction of 2CNF clauses, (iv) a conjunction of Horn SAT clauses, (v) a conjunction of dual Horn SAT clauses, and finally (vi) every constraint in $\Lambda$ is a conjunction of affine constraints over $\mathbb{F}_2$.
-The Feder-Vardi conjecture~\cite{feder-vardi} states that a such a complexity dichotomy holds for every $\CSP(\Lambda)$ over arbitrary finite domains.
-Besides the Boolean domain, it has been proved for a few other cases, including CSPs over a domain of size $3$~\cite{bulatov-ternary} and conservative CSPs (which contain all unary relations)~\cite{bulatov-conservative,bulatov-conservative2}.
+The Feder-Vardi conjecture~\cite{feder-vardi} states that {such a complexity} dichotomy holds for every $\CSP(\Lambda)$ over arbitrary finite domains.
+Besides the Boolean domain, before 2017 it had been proved for a few other cases, including CSPs over a domain of size $3$~\cite{bulatov-ternary} and conservative CSPs (which contain all unary relations)~\cite{bulatov-conservative,bulatov-conservative2}.
+The conjecture was recently resolved independently by Bulatov~\cite{Bulatov2017} and Zhuk~\cite{Zhuk2017}.